-- Take a break in the classroom

-- Denial of privileges
+- Take a break in the classroom - Denial of privileges

-- Conference with parents

-- Referral to the principal for disciplinary action
+- An automatic detention for severe violations - Conference with parents - Referral to the principal for disciplinary action

-Every infraction will receive a demerit.
-In addition, student(s) may be asked to partake in a restorative conversation with the principal.
+Student(s) may be asked to partake in a restorative conversation with the principal.
 Restorative conversations allow the principal to demonstrate empathy, teach children how to resolve conflict, and most importantly, allow students to have a voice.
-Recurring infractions of any type may result in additional disciplinary action.
+Recurring infractions of any type will result in additional disciplinary action.
+In-school and out-of-school suspensions will be determined at the discretion of the principal.